 3) Sit-ups - Getting ready for the summer?
 Want to get beach-ready abs?
 Crunches will get you there, but at the cost of your thoracic.
 Most crunches target the upper abdominals and can lead to thoracic kyphosis or in plain terms, a hunchback.

 Now how do we maintain extension or an upright posture or reverse the flexion-induced damage we have spend most of our lives in?
 Let's take a cue from the development of a baby.
 Lying on our stomach can help promote an upright posture.
 Just as a baby can only tolerate this short periods of time, so too us adults should not be in this position for too long, especially in the geriatric population.
-Before starting this, you should check with your physical therapist or chiropractor on ways to limit compression on the neck as well as stretching your hip flexors to avoid too much lordotic pressure on the low back.
+Before starting this, you should check with your physical therapist on ways to limit compression on the neck as well as stretching your hip flexors to avoid too much lordotic pressure on the low back.
 If lying on the stomach is not right for you, discuss other "extension" avenues including certain postures in yoga or certain swimming strokes.

 Dr. Joshua Mazalian, DPT, OCS, CSCS is the owner of JAM Sports and Spine in Los Angeles and specializes in sports and orthopedic physical therapy.
 You can reach him on Twitter @jamsportsPT and Facebook as well as email at firstname.lastname@example.org